At DMA, we strive to create an inclusive culture and are committed to placing social value at the core of our practice.

-At DMA we enjoy using our professional skills and giving our time pro bono to help improve the places that we live and work in.
-As board members of Westminster Business Council and as part of The Fitzrovia Partnership (Business Improvement District) and the Fitzrovia Community Centre, we assist and support other local businesses, sharing knowledge and networks to help them grow and develop.
+We enjoy using our professional skills and giving our time pro bono to help improve the places that we live and work in.
+As board members of Heart of the City, Westminster Business Council, The Fitzrovia Partnership (Business Improvement District) and the Fitzrovia Community Centre, we assist and support other local businesses, sharing knowledge and networks to help them grow and develop.

-We worked with the team behind Maida Hill Place to create a new community café and commercial kitchen space as well as with other groups such as Paddington Arts, , who promote achievement for young people through music, dance and media, and Vital Regen, whose work improved the lives of people living in some of London’s most deprived neighbourhoods.
-A current project is with Fitzrovia Youth in Action, where we are transforming a large unused basement to create new space for meetings, events and performances for this Camden based group who create opportunities for young people through music and sport.
+We worked with the team behind Maida Hill Place to create a new community café and commercial kitchen space, as well as other groups such as Fitzrovia Youth in Action, where we helped to transform a large unused basement to create new space for meetings, events and performances for this Camden based group who create opportunities for young people through music and sport.
 We helped the Fourth Feathers Youth and Community Centre in Marylebone with the redesign of their internal and external spaces and we are working with the Barnstondale Centre, an inclusive outdoor education and activity centre on the Wirral, to design a new, highly sustainable, outdoor classroom.

 We are working hard to overturn industry norms by encouraging people to join us from the broadest range of backgrounds.
 This way we make the most of all available talent pools, reflect the communities that we work in and use our diversity to find new solutions to our clients’ challenges.